-- The instrument appointing a proxy in the case of an individual shall be signed by the appointer or his attorney duly authorised in writing and in the case of a corporation, the instrument appointing a proxy must be under seal or under the hand of an officer or attorney duly authorised. - Only a member whose name appear in the Record of Depositors as at 14 September 2015 will be entitled to attend, speak and vote at the meeting or appoint a proxy to attend, speak and vote in his stead. - To be valid, the original instrument appointing a proxy must be deposited at the Registered Office of the Company at 82-F Jalan Pulasan, 41000 Klang, Selangor not less than 48 hours before the time appointed for holding the meeting and any adjournment thereof.

-Explanatory Notes on Special Business:

-Ordinary Resolution 7 - Proposed renewal of authority for Directors to issue shares-General Allotment
+- (ii) Where a member appoints two (2) proxies, the appointment shall be invalid unless he specifies the proportion of his shareholdings to be represented by each proxy. - (iii) A member who is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, may appoint one(1) proxy in respect of each securities account. - (iv) Where a member is an exempt authorised nominee which holds shares in the Company for multiple beneficial owners in one securities account ("omnibus account") as defined under the Securities Industry (Central Depositories) Act 1991, there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - (v) The instrument appointing a proxy in the case of an individual shall be signed by the appointer or his attorney duly authorised in writing and in the case of a corporation, the instrument appointing a proxy must be under seal or under the hand of an officer or attorney duly authorised. - (vi) Only a member whose name appear in the Record of Depositors as at 11 August 2016 will be entitled to attend, speak and vote at the meeting or appoint a proxy to attend, speak and vote in his stead. - (vii) To be valid, the original instrument appointing a proxy must be deposited at the office of the Share Registrar, Tricor Investor & Issuing House Services Sdn.
+Bhd. at Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur not less than 48 hours before the time appointed for holding the meeting and any adjournment thereof. - 4.
+Explanatory Notes on Special Business: - (i) Ordinary Resolution 6 Proposed renewal of authority for Directors to issue shares-General Allotment

-Ordinary Resolution 7 is proposed for the purpose of granting a renewal of the general mandate for the issuance of shares by the Company under Section 132D of the Act.
-Ordinary Resolution 7, if passed, will give the Directors of the Company authority to issue ordinary shares in the Company at any time in their absolute discretion without convening a general meeting.
+Ordinary Resolution 6 is proposed for the purpose of granting a renewal of the general mandate for the issuance of shares by the Company under Section 132D of the Act.
+Ordinary Resolution 6, if passed, will give the Directors of the Company authority to issue ordinary shares in the Company at any time in their absolute discretion without convening a general meeting.
 The authorisation, unless revoked or varied by the Company at a general meeting, will expire at the conclusion of the next AGM of the Company.

-The Company had, at the 9th AGM held on 25 September 2014, obtained its shareholders' approval for the general mandate for the issuance of shares pursuant to Section 132 D of the Act.
+The Company had, at the 10th AGM held on 22 September 2015, obtained its shareholders' approval for the general mandate for the issuance of shares pursuant to Section 132 D of the Act.
 The Company did not issue any new shares pursuant to this mandate obtained as at the date of this notice.
-Ordinary Resolution 7 is a renewal of the general mandate.
+Ordinary Resolution 6 is a renewal of the general mandate.
 At this juncture, there is no decision to issue new shares.
 Should there be a decision to issue new shares after the general mandate is obtained, an announcement will be made by the Company in respect of the purpose and utilisation of proceeds arising from such issue.